42+ YEARS OF SERVING DISABLED INDIVIDUALS IN NORRISTOWN, PA

 Eligibility for SSDI benefits in Pennsylvania is dependent upon three factors:

-You must be able to prove to the Social Security Administration that you cannot perform your job because of your disability.
+You must be able to prove to the SSA that you cannot perform your job because of your disability.

 The SSA must decide that you cannot do another kind of work because of your disability.